-The IB Middle Years Programme is a holistic course that aims to develop students with excellent breadth and depth of knowledge.
-It is a challenging course, but one that produces students who flourish intellectually, physically, emotionally and ethically.
+The IB Middle Years Programme is a holistic course of study that aims to develop students with excellent breadth and depth of knowledge.
+It is a challenging program, but is one that produces students who flourish intellectually, physically, emotionally and ethically.